-Microwave a tortilla for 8 seconds, coat it with adhesive, and wrap it to the outside of a taco shell.
-Fill the bottom of the taco shell with more adhesive, curry powder, and fat-free Cheddar.
+Microwave a tortilla for 8 seconds, coat it with adhesive and curry powder, and wrap it to the outside of a taco shell.
+Fill the bottom of the taco shell with more adhesive and fat-free Cheddar.

 Fill taco with crumbles.
 Coat top of taco with Sazonador Total and another layer of fat-free Cheddar.
 Apply hot sauce liberally and eat.